leisyracuse/MEE416/README.md

 ### 1. Cross dimension of air duct
 155mm * 155mm
 ### 2. Calculation of removed sensible heat, latent heat and moisture
+After you plot point 1 and 2 for two different states, just project these two points perpendicular to the bottom axis (temperature) and the right axis (humidity ratio), then you'll find an intersection point 3.
+Project point 1, 2 and 3 to the enthalpy axis, you can get the enthalpy for these three points.
+The enthalpy difference between point 1 and 2 is the total enthalpy difference, the enthalpy difference between point 3 and 2 is the sensible enthalpy difference and the enthalpy difference between point 1 and 3 is the latent enthalpy difference.
+By multipling the enthalpy difference and the air mass flow rate, you can get either removed total, sensible or latent heat.
+From the humidity ratio difference between point 1 and 2, you can get the removed moisture (by multipling with the air mass flow rate).
+The equations are:

 **Total heat removed:** q_t = m * (i1 - i2)

 **Sensible heat removed:** q_s = m * (i3 - i2)